Annual Directory Party is networking made fun and easy

 We encourage you to invite colleagues who may be interested in joining the Nonprofit Resource Directory.
 Today, 110+ approved specialists can be found by nonprofits through 501 Commons’ direct referrals and online searches.

 For additional valuable exposure, become a sponsor.
 Not only will you support this celebration and the Information & Referral Program, you’ll also enjoy excellent promotional benefits.
 Our thanks again to sponsors of the 2017 Directory Networking Party: Beneficial State Bank, Foster Pepper PLLC, Fox & Company, Non Profit Insurance Program, Pacific Continental Bank, and Third Sector Company.
-Please email Scott Hayman at email@example.com to learn more about sponsorship.
+Please email Nancy Long at firstname.lastname@example.org to learn more about sponsorship.

 RSVP to the party by Sunday, April 1 – no foolin’ – and we'll see you there!